-The committee members have continued work on the recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a regional methodology to address gaps in ADA service, conferencing with peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure, improving communications with the various human services providers, and determining universal definitions and policies for ADA services.
+The committee members have continued work on the recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a regional methodology to address gaps in ADA service, conferencing with peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working with the various human services providers, and determining universal definitions and policies for ADA services.
 Given the state response to COVID-19, all meetings are virtual until further notice.
-For 2020, the April 3rd and the May 6th sub-committee meetings were cancelled due to the transit provider's critical COVID response as was the April 23rd quarterly meeting.
-Committee meetings resumed on June 5th.
+For 2020, the April 3rd and the May 6th sub-committee meetings were cancelled due to the critical provider COVID response as was the April 23rd Full Quarterly meeting (virtual WebEx).
+Sub-committee meetings resumed on June 5th.